reimerb13/Baseball-Analytics-Practicum/README.md

 # Machine Learning Models

-Machine learning models were created for Fielding3_Corner, Corner2, Fielding3_Middle, M, OFC, and OFC2.
+Machine learning models were created for Corner, Corner2, Fielding3_Middle, M, OFC, and OFC2.
+The variables used to create the models were stint, POS, G, GS, InnOuts, PO, A, E, and DP.
 There were three types of models created looking at each data: linear, radial, and polynomial.
 The data was sampled into a 70:30 ratio for training and testing datasets.
 The Kappa value, accuracy rate, and error rate were calculated for each model based on each dataset.

+Corner Machine Learning Model Results